IDmedia/hass-addons/hass-backup/README.md

 GET `/status` - Return the backup status for the logged in account.
 Users with the `is_admin` attribute may get any status by appending the `account` parameter to the query `/status?account=user@example.com`.
 Response: ```{"account":"demo@example.com","backups":5,"days_ago":0,"latest_backup":"12.12.2020 00:21"}```

-POST `/upload` - Allows the Home Assistant addon to upload snapshots.
-All backup will be stored in the `/uploads/<account>/` directory.
+POST `/upload` - Allows the Home Assistant addon to upload backups.
+All backups will be stored in the `/uploads/<account>/` directory.

 ## Installation (Home Assistant Addon)